 Humiliated, angry at the disastrous wedding and each other, Milly and Weston plunge into a marriage neither is prepared for.
 Weston can’t believe that he still has to deal with her interfering family.
 He’s drawn to his lovely new wife in moments when he least expects it, and wonders if he can make her happy under these wretched circumstances.
 Milly questions if she can trust her new husband, not only when he kisses her at night, but in the new unspoken bonds she’s desperately hoping will develop into love.

-Originally published as Shotgun Vows in 2008.
+Originally published as Shotgun Vows.

 “Kate Bridges is a master when it comes to writing.” –Writers Unlimited